-Isabella proclaimed Queen.--Settlement of the Crown.--Alfonso of Portugal supports Joanna.--Invades Castile.--Retreat of the Castilians.-Appropriation of the Church Plate.--Reorganization of the Army.--Battle of Toro.--Submission of the whole Kingdom.--Peace with France and Portugal.--
+Isabella proclaimed Queen.--Settlement of the Crown.--Alfonso of Portugal supports Joanna.--Invades Castile.--Retreat of the Castilians.--Appropriation of the Church Plate.--Reorganization of the Army.--Battle of Toro.--Submission of the whole Kingdom.--Peace with France and Portugal.-- Most of the contemporary writers are content to derive Isabella's title to the crown of Castile from the illegitimacy of her rival Joanna.

-Joanna takes the Veil .-- Death of John II., of Aragon.

-Most of the contemporary writers are content to derive Isabella's title to the crown of Castile from the illegitimacy of her rival Joanna.
 But, as this fact, whatever probability it may receive from the avowed licentiousness of the queen, and some other collateral circumstances, was never established by legal evidence, or even made the subject of legal inquiry, it cannot reasonably be adduced as affording in itself a satisfactory basis for the pretensions of Isabella.
 [1]